-If the PCR test, or an alternative diagnosis, is not available, it will be necessary for the symptomatic child or adult to remain in isolation for at least two weeks, and to remain fever-free for 72 hours, with symptom improvement and at least 10 days since symptoms first started, before returning to school.
+If the laboratory-based PCR test, or an alternative diagnosis, is not available, the symptomatic child or adult must remain in isolation for at least two weeks, and to remain fever-free for 72 hours, with symptom improvement and at least 10 days since symptoms first started, before returning to school.

 Following Public Health protocols